box/box-typescript-sdk-gen/docs/shieldInformationBarriers.md

 Change status of shield information barrier with the specified ID.

-This operation is performed by calling function `createShieldInformationBarrierChangeStatus`.
+This operation is performed by calling function `updateShieldInformationBarrierStatus`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/post-shield-information-barriers-change-status/).